 - Enhancing the quality and impact of UNBC’s academic programming and delivery.

 - Ensuring financial accountability, sustainability and operational effectiveness.

-The University has a very strong balance sheet with an endowment of more than $50 million (which funds items such as student awards and faculty research chairs) and cash reserves of almost $50 million (which provide funding for ongoing infrastructure repair and replacement and that may not be invested in the University’s day-to-day operations).
+The University has a very strong balance sheet with endowments of more than $50 million (which fund items such as student awards and faculty research chairs) and cash and operating investments of almost $50 million, which support the ongoing infrastructure repair and replacement.
+Endowment funds cannot be invested in the University’s day-to-day operations.

-The tuition fee for an average full-time undergraduate student will now be $5,213 per year, an increase of $102 (2.0%) from last year.
+The tuition fee for an average full-time undergraduate student is now $5,318 per year, an increase of $105 (2%) from last year.